MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 Enable this feature rooms on Teams panels under **Settings** > **Device settings** > **Teams Admin Settings** > **Meetings** > turn on **Release room if no one checks in** and set **Release after**.

-For more information, see [Check-in and room release on Microsoft Teams panels](/microsoftteams/devices/check-in-and-room-release).
+For more information, see [Check-in and auto release on Teams panels](/microsoftteams/devices/check-in-and-room-release).

 ## Frequently asked questions